tinacms/tina.io/content/guides/nextjs/github-open-authoring/configure-custom-app.md

 Now we need to step up TinaCMS to work with Github.
 First, create a new file in the `pages` directory called `_app.tsx`.
 This is a special file in Next.js that allows us to configure a [custom app](https://nextjs.org/docs/advanced-features/custom-app).
 Our custom `_app.tsx` will do a few things:

 1. **Create the TinaCMS instance**
-2. **Register the GithubClient:** The client accepts a string ('/api/proxy-github' in our case).
+2. **Register the GithubClient:** The client allows us to authenticate with GitHub.
 All requests using the `GithubClient` gets passed through a proxy on our site.
 This allows us to securely attach the authentication tokens on the backend.
 3. Make sure the Sidebar & Toolbar are hidden unless we're in Next's [Preview/Edit mode](https://nextjs.org/docs/advanced-features/preview-mode).
-4. **Wrap the Page with `TinacmsGithubProvider`:** This component lets us authenticate with GitHub.
-It is given config and callbacks that hit our `/api` server functions to enable Preview/Edit Mode after authentication is complete.
+4. **Wrap the Page with `TinacmsGithubProvider`:** This component is given config and callbacks that hit our `/api` server functions to enable Preview/Edit Mode after authentication is complete.
 5. **Add a button for entering Preview/Edit Mode:** We must provide a means of triggering authentication.
 This a simple example of how to do so.

 **pages/\_app.tsx**